CalebPenning/lucky-number/conceptual.md

 Answer the following questions below:

 - What is RESTful routing?
 RESTful routing is a set of conventions for setting up routes based on http verbs.
+It aims to map HTTP methods and CRUD actions together in a common-sense pattern.
+It allows for cleaner, coherent url paths for users AND developers

 - What is a resource?

 - When building a JSON API why do you not include routes to render a form that when submitted creates a new user?